 Current Student Fellows (Fall 2014) include:

-Lindsay Stallings is second year student at the University of Baltimore School of Law, planning to graduate in May 2015 with a J.D. and concentration in International Law.
+Lindsay Stallings is third year student at the University of Baltimore School of Law, planning to graduate in May 2015 with a J.D. and concentration in International Law.
 She graduated from The Ohio State University in June of 2011 with a Bachelors of Science in Political Science with minors in Sociology and International Studies.
 She has also studied Spanish and Arabic language and culture extensively.

 While at The Ohio State University she was a member of the International Affairs Scholars program, through which she studied abroad in Bulgaria.
 She was active in the Undergraduate Student Government and was a member of various academic and student life university-level committees.